shrink/samryan.co.uk/README.md

 # samryan.co.uk

-Personal website remade to use a flat-file json system for project listing.
+Personal website using a flat-file json system for project listing

 # install